 “Incident Factor” means a factor of Incidents, which is calculated as the total number of Incidents in a month divided by the average number of Billable Subscriptions for that month;

-“Baseline Incident Factor” means the initial Incident Factor to be used by the parties beginning on the Subscription Fee Start Date.
+“Baseline Incident Factor” means the initial Incident Factor to be used by the parties beginning on the Subscription Fee Start Date, subject to quarterly review and mutual adjustment.

 The initial applicable monthly Subscription Fees shall be based upon a Baseline Incident Factor of 0.2, meaning that, in any given month, for every one hundred (100) Billable Subscriptions, Company shall be entitled to have 20 Incident(s) without incurring any Incremental Incident Fees.